 The central figure in today's Gospel lesson is a young man (Matthew 19:20) who was referred to as "a certain ruler" (Luke 18:18), and who was the ruler of the local synagogue.
 He would be the equivalent of a pastor of a Church today.
 He had been well educated and schooled in the Mosaic Law and had kept the Law from his youth (Luke 18:22).
 Yet he seemed to realize he was missing something and asked Jesus, "What good thing shall I do that I may have, or inherit, eternal life?"
 (Mark 10:17; Luke 18:18; Matthew 19:16).
 In keeping with his dutiful observation of the Law, he figured there was something he could do for Jesus or for His disciples or for the poor that would guarantee him eternal life.
-This practice was common for political Copyright © Mark Kern 2007 leaders then (today, also!!).
-For example, King Herod, whom the Jews despised, spent many years rebuilding the Temple into the ornate structure it was in Jesus' day.
-All this Herod did to curry the Jews' favor, even though they still despised him.
+This practice was common for political leaders then Copyright © Mark Kern 2007

-Lev Gillet, The Year of Grace of the Lord, St Vladimir Seminary Press, Crestwood, NY, 1992, p.
+1 Lev Gillet, The Year of Grace of the Lord, St Vladimir Seminary Press, Crestwood, NY, 1992, p.
 93.